 The first is a place to sleep.
 First prize is a good tent!
 What tent do you need?
 How long is a piece of rope?
-Your choice in tent all depends on your choice in adventure.
+Your choice in the tent all depends on your choice in adventure.
 For the hiking hermits who like to spice things up and sleep somewhere different every night, you might want something that is lightweight and easy to put up and take down.

 Speaking of the weather.